 At this point in time Bepco began to sell genuine Perkins parts to agricultural customers in export markets and the engine parts reputation developed.
-In 1978 an additional board member, Jonathan Lea, joined Bepco as Purchasing Director, and the business grew quickly with major customers added in new international markets including Australia, USA, South Africa, East Africa, North Africa and the Middle East as well as Europe in Austria and several countries in Scandinavia.
+In 1979 an additional board member, Jonathan Lea, joined Bepco as Managing Director, and the business grew quickly with major customers added in new international markets including Australia, USA, South Africa, East Africa, North Africa and the Middle East as well as Europe in Austria and several countries in Scandinavia.

 However, at this time there was still no business in UK, so in 1979 the company Mifflin Trading Limited based in Kington, Herefordshire was established.
 Mifflin took market share fast and was subsequently renamed Bepco (UK) Limited in April 1991.